tearflake/symp-intro/docs/symbolprose.md

 ## 🧩 Purpose

 Symbolprose also defines the *semantics* of a frame.
-Symbolprose returns result by executing **directed symbolic graphs**.
+Symbolprose returns result of executing **directed symbolic graphs**.
 This is where meaning is being represented as a result of stateful actions.

 ---